Qiskit/qiskit-metapackage/docs/getting_started.rst

 Tier 3
 ''''''

 Tier 3 platforms are not tested upstream as part of the development process.
-However, pre-compiled binaries are built, but not tested, and published to PyPI as part of the release process.
+Pre-compiled binaries are built and published to PyPI as part of the release process, with no testing at all.
 They may not be installable with just a functioning Python environment and may require a C/C++ compiler or additional programs to build dependencies from source as part of the installation process.
 Support for these platforms are best effort only.